-- agree that you should receive treatment; - choose among different treatments; and decide that treatments should not be provided, in accordance with your wishes and interests.
+- agree that you should receive treatment;

+- choose among different treatments; and

+- decide that treatments should not be provided, in accordance with your wishes and interests.

-Your agent must be aware of your wishes about artificial nutrition and hydration (nourishment and water provided by feeding tubes and intravenous lines).
-There is a section on the NYS health care proxy form (see inside) for this type of information.
+If you want your agent to be able to make decisions about artificial nutrition and hydration (nourishment and water by feeding tube and intravenous lines), he or she must be aware of your wishes concerning it.
+Otherwise, your medical provider will decide.
+There is a section on the NYS Health Care Proxy Form for this type of information.